tsawler/go-microservices/README.md

 - MongoDB

 ## Running the project
-From the root level of the project, execute this command:
+From the root level of the project, execute this command (this assumes that you have a recent version of Docker installed on your machine):

 ~~~
 make up